 Hiya how you doin’?

 Joseph Carrabis here.
 The kind folks at Northern Lights Publishing have allowed me to put up a blog about writing.
-This wasn’t tough to do because I own Northern Lights Publishing along with my darling wife, Susan (that’s her on the left.
+This wasn’t tough to do because I own Northern Lights Publishing along with my darling wife, Susan (that’s her on the right.
 We’re facing at each other, depending on the size of your browser window), and we have two kind of employees, one of whom, Jennifer, actually runs things (I’ll let her add her own picture if she wants the notoriety).

 This page takes the place of my email signatures.
 Normally, they look something like